Dutch Reformed Church in South Africa (NGK): Expansion (1860s–1902)

-In the NGK meanwhile there was more controversy over theological liberalism and conservatism.
+Meanwhile, in the NGK there was more controversy over theological liberalism and conservatism.
 An evangelical revival led by Andrew Murray tipped the balance away from theological liberalism.
 One result of the revival was that many young men felt called to the ministry, and a seminary was opened at Stellenbosch.
 The NGK was thus no longer dependent on getting its clergy from overseas, and as most of the recruits to the ministry had emerged from the revival this was the dominant element.
 One of its features was a kind of Reformed "Lent", between Ascension Day and Pentecost, a custom that eventually spread beyond the confines of the NGK.

-The revival also led to an interest in mission work which led to the establishment of the Dutch Reformed Mission Church for coloureds and the Dutch Reformed Church in Africa for blacks.
-These were segregated entirely from the white churches, but eventually united to form the Uniting Reformed Church in Southern Africa.
+The revival also led to an interest in mission work which led to the establishment of the Dutch Reformed Mission Church for Coloureds and the Dutch Reformed Church in Africa for Black people.
+These were entirely segregated from the white churches, but eventually united to form the Uniting Reformed Church in Southern Africa.
 The NGK expanded from the Cape Colony, but in Natal and the two inland republics it set up separate synods that were at first loosely federated but later developed a closer relationship.

-Following the Anglo-Boer War (1899–1902) the NGK played an important role in reconstruction and resisting the tendency of the British rulers to anglicise the Afrikaners.
+Following the end of the Second Boer War in 1902, the NGK played an important role in reconstruction efforts and preventing Afrikaners from becoming anglicised.
 As the church ministers became increasingly involved in attempts to uplift the Afrikaner people, they also became politicised, and many became spokesmen for Afrikaner nationalism.